 - In 2021, monitoring was carried out in Spain and Italy.
 In 2020, monitoring was carried out in France, Italy and Spain. - Generally, a stable sensitivity range was observed.
 A few isolates are under further investigation possibly indicating lower sensitivity.

 5. NEXT MEETINGS

-Next virtual WG meeting is planned for Septmber 2xth, 2022 Next annual WG meeting is planned for January 20st, 2023.
+Next virtual WG meeting is planned for April 20th, 2023.